JustMyName-AndStuff/YAGPDB-CC/Suggestion System/README.md

 -deleteSuggestion command

+-revoke command that revokes a decision made on a suggestion (changes suggestion back to default)

 -Reaction CC that will limit suggestions to 1 vote per user and dynamically change the color based on number of upvotes/downvotes